wcraigtrader/game-parts/18XX/README-1867.md

 The second step was to design a tray to hold all of the company tokens.
 Since there are 8 stock companies (5 tokens each) and 16 minor companies (3 tokens each), I created a tray that has 8 rows that handle 1 stock company and 2 minor companies.
 Then I added one more row for the 8 tokens for the Canadian National, and the turn order token.

-Finally I created a tray that can handle 9 stacks of cards:
+The third step was to create a tray that can handle 9 stacks of cards:

 * 8 sets of shares for the stock companies, plus the private companies and the priority deal card)
 * 9 types of engines

+The fourth step was to design a small box to hold the loan and turn order tiles.

 Total items to print: